 Insurers may also issue capital notes, which are reported as a liability by the insurer, and are therefore treated as debt instruments (although in liquidation rank with surplus notes) and are subordinate to the claims of policyholders, claimants, and general creditors.
 Capital notes are included in the insurer’s total adjusted capital for RBC calculations.
 Like surplus notes, capital notes are repayable with interest and include maturity dates and/or repayment schedules.
 However, payment of interest and repayment of principal generally do not require regulatory approval.
 When total adjusted capital falls below certain levels or if other adverse conditions exist, capital note payments may be required to be deferred.
 While deferred, any interest on the capital note should not be reported as an expense or the accrual as a liability, but instead should be reflected in the Annual Financial Statement, Notes to Financial Statements #11, similar to surplus note interest payments that have not been approved.

 Capital and surplus notes may have the effect of enhancing surplus or providing funds only on a temporary basis.
+Capital and surplus notes may be issued to either an affiliated entity or a non-affiliated entity.
 The person or entity that holds the capital or surplus note may expect repayment on a scheduled basis and may exert pressure on the insurer to generate cash in order to be able to make the payments.
+When reviewing a request to issue a capital or surplus note to non-affiliated entities, analysts should be aware that non-affiliated entities, such as third-party banks, may require higher interest rates than an affiliated person/entity.
+As noted, pressure exerted by a third-party holder of the capital or surplus note on the insurer may make it more difficult for the state insurance regulator to disapprove an interest payment on the capital or surplus notes.
+Failure to make interest payments on third-party notes may impact credit ratings (i.e., AM Best).

 As a result, analysts should be cautious when reviewing insurers that rely heavily on these notes.
 Capital and surplus notes are not inherently bad.
 They have provided regulators with flexibility in dealing with problem situations to attract capital to insurers whose surplus levels are deemed inadequate to support current operations.
 They provide a source of capital to mutual and other types of non-stock entities who do not have access to traditional equity markets and provide an alternative source of capital to stock reporting entities.

+The primary aim of the analyst’s review process is to determine that restrictive language is contained in the surplus note which will protect the policyholders by providing for the maintenance of an adequate level of policyholder surplus and subordinating the rights of the capital or surplus note holder(s) to the claims of the policyholders in the event of liquidation.

+State insurance departments may establish rules for when a state must complete its approval/disapproval (i.e., deemer date) for a capital or surplus note request.
+The review of a surplus note should be completed within [days set forth by the state’s insurance department rules, e.g., 30 days].